liamreynolds/scrabble/readme.txt

   This scrabble game only contains one line of a typical game, but provides seven random tiles for the player each time the board is reset.
-Based on the tiles places, the player's score is summed using appropriate score modifiers.
+Based on the tiles places, the player's score is summed using the appropriate score modifiers.
 When a word is submitted, the user's total score will remain, and they are able to play an unlimited amount of additional rounds.
-I've found that after a large number of resets, the large amount of .png's being loaded dynamically onto the game board slow down the runtime of the game.
+I've found that after a large number of resets, the large amount of .png's being loaded dynamically into the game slows down the runtime.
 Although the board space resets every time a player generates new tiles, I haven't been able to solve the runtime problem.